1 Day Trip In Pontian, Johor

 6. Pontian Wholesale Fish Market (笨珍巴刹)

 We noticed that there are Singaporeans carrying big boxes of fishes and seafood back to Singapore.
-They said this is because the seafood here are very cheap compared to Singapore.
+They said this is because the seafood here is very cheap compared to Singapore.

 Things to do at Pontian Fresh Seafood Market: